-Step 2: Right-click the Key that you want to back up.
+Step 2: Right-click on the Key that you want to back up.

 Step 3: Click on the Export option.

-Step 4: In the pop-up, select the location you want, give a name for the backup, and then hit Save.
+Step 4: Select the desired location in the pop-up, enter a name for the backup, and then press Save.

-- I suggest you give a name for the backup, which helps you to remember the contents of that one.
+I suggest that you provide a name for the backup that will help you remember the contents of that backup.

 Backup of the Entire Registry

-- Right-click on the Computer at the top of the left pane and then click Export.
+Right-click on the Computer at the top left pane and then click Export.

-- Select the location, provide a name for the backup, and then click Save.
+Select the location, enter a name for the backup, and then click Save.

-- Find the Registry backup that you want to restore.
-Typically, the backup will be in the .reg extension.
+Find the Registry backup you want to restore.
+The backup will be in the .reg extension.

-- Once you find the backup, double-click it.
-In the UAC pop-up, hit Yes.
+Once you have found the backup, double-click it.
+In the UAC pop-up, click Yes.

-Select the backup file and then click on the Open button.
+Select the backup file and then click the Open button.

-Keep in mind that using the above restoration methods works well for the specific Registry Key backup, and not for the entire Registry backup.
+Remember that using the above restoration methods works well for specific Registry Key backups and not for the entire Registry backup.

-When you try the above restoration methods for the entire Registry backup, not all the data are successfully restored, and you will see the error message.
+If you try the above restoration methods for the entire Registry backup, not all data is successfully restored and you will see an error message.

-That’s why the following way is the best choice for backup and restoration of the entire Registry.
+For this reason, the following method is the best choice to back up and restore the entire Registry.

-System Restore can back up or restore the entire Registry, which we will see in another post.
+System Restore can backup or restore the entire Registry, as we will see in another post.

-Remember that System Restore cannot backup or restore a specific Registry key.
+Remember that System Restore cannot back up or restore a particular Registry key.